The Denver Post

 One owner of a recreational marijuana shop in Colorado Springs said he has been turned away from about two dozen banks where he tried to open business accounts.
-He said other dispensary owners with whom he has chatted simply won’t share where they bank.

 "They (pot shops) all act like it’s a top-secret thing since they already have a banking relationship," said the owner, who agreed to speak only if his name or business was not identified since he’s forced to be a cash-only enterprise.
 "They think if they give that data away freely, it might impact their ability to continue their banking relationship."

 That’s because a number of Colorado pot-shop owners -- both of medical-only and dual medical-recreational stores -- have had bank accounts closed for reasons varying from discovery of the business’ core product to a banker’s cold feet.